 From The Longest Day to The Sands of Iwo Jima, Saving Private Ryan to Apocalypse Now, and Platoon to Full Metal Jacket; big screen executives have honored, memorialized, and sometimes exploited America’s love and respect for veterans.
 However, it goes without saying that war movies are not always accurate.
 Hollywood is known to have taken some liberties here and there, all for the sake of selling tickets and making money.

-But which war movies depict life in the battlefield most accurately?
+But which war movies depict life on the battlefield most accurately?
 To answer that a question, it’s best to look to those who have the most experience.
-Military vets have weighed in with their opinions in an effort to declare which war movies are the most true to life.
+Military vets have weighed in with their opinions in an effort to declare which war movies are the truest to life.
 The following video showcases the top ten most realistic war films according to uniformed heroes.

 Check it out: